greatcan11/Interactive-Lab-Hub/Lab 1/README.md

 **What concerns or opportunitities are influencing the way you've designed the device to look?**

 > Every person's office desk has a mug since it is important to stay hydrated throughout the day.
-Similar to "mood rings", this device can be called a "mood mug".
+Similar to "mood rings", this device can be called a MoodMug.
 A mug should be shaped as a cylinder with an opening at the top with a nice handle.
 Since this mug is color changing, it should not be opaque but transparent so that the color changing from the phone can be seen through the cylindrical container.
 The handle can have a similar transluscent effect as the container by using some clera plastic.
 In order to make it look like the whole mug is changing color, water can be put inside the cylindrical container while the phone is placed right behind it.
 That way, the colored light is shone through the water so the entire mug looks like it is changing color.
+>
 > A concern despite all these opportunities is getting the phone wet because there is water that can spill.
 Instead of the person holding the mug solely using the handle, the person can carry the mug by using both hands around the container.
 Additionally, the container shouldn't be filled with water all the way to avoid any spillage.